EtienneCmb/tensorpac/README.md

 ## Description

 Tensorpac is an Python open-source toolbox for computing Phase-Amplitude Coupling (PAC) using tensors and parallel computing.
 On top of that, we designed a modular implementation with a relatively large amount of parameters.
-Checlout the [documentation](http://etiennecmb.github.io/tensorpac/) for further details.
+Checkout the [documentation](http://etiennecmb.github.io/tensorpac/) for further details.

 ## Installation